 ADOI News Archive

+The Department has considered all relevant factors in making its determination that insurers that renewed existing plans, on or before December 31, 2014, that otherwise would have been modified or canceled under the Affordable Care Act (ACA), may renew those transitional policies in the individual and small group markets through October 1, 2016.
 The transitional policies may not extend to policy years beginning after October 1, 2016, but by renewing the policies on or before October 1, 2016, carriers are extending coverage through September 30, 2017.
+This constitutes a one-year extension

 Check HERE for information regarding a cyberattack that may impact up to 11 million Premera Blue Cross customers.